Rhian/policies/Readme.md

 # Januus Markdown Policies & Guides Index

 The purpose of this page is to act as an index for our publicly facing markdown policies and guides.
-Currently, it contains a non-exhaustive list of security documents.
+Currently, it contains a non-exhaustive list of security documents and guides to best practice.

 Guides work with document control embedded within git - policies have marked document control in their body.